How To Protect Your Balcony Plants From Pests

 5. Monitor for pests: Keep an eye out for pests like aphids or mealybugs.
 Use neem oil as an organic solution if needed.

-See also Easy Care Plants Perfect For Your Balcony
+See also How To Grow Air Plants On Your Balcony

 Ethical Considerations in Urban Gardening